 Additionally, participating in the RDS program is the only way on to our RDS Camps.

 What is the RDS Camps EIN?

 I’d like to sign up for an RDS Camp – where can I find the registration link?

-RDS Camps are exclusive to those that have gone through our tryout process and participated in the RDS program in the previous 12 months.
+RDS Camps are exclusive to those that have gone through our tryout process in the previous 12 months.
 Participants that meet this criteria will be periodically sent RDS Camp registration information.
-For more information, email us at firstname.lastname@example.org.
+For more information, email us at email@example.com.